GandhiCloudLab/ibm-api-connect/02-install-in-aks-gke/readme.md

 https://admin.111.222.333.444.nip.io/admin
 ```

-3. Login into the portal
+3. Login into the admin portal

   - UserName : admin
   - Password : Retrieved in the above step